junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 # HOW TO CLEAN (STERILIZE) EQUIPMENT

-Many infectious diseases, such as HIV (see p.
-399), hepatitis (see p.
-172), and tetanus (see p.
-182), can spread from a sick person to a healthy person through the use of syringes, needles, and other instruments that are not sterile (this includes the instruments used for piercing ears, acupuncture, tattoos, or circumcision).
+Many infectious diseases, such as HIV (see [page 399](#page-399)), hepatitis (see [page 172](#page-172)), and tetanus (see [page 182](#page-182)), can spread from a sick person to a healthy person through the use of syringes, needles, and other instruments that are not sterile (this includes the instruments used for piercing ears, acupuncture, tattoos, or circumcision).
 Many skin infections and abscesses also start because of this.
 Any time the skin is cut or pierced, it should be done only with equipment that has been sterilized.

 ## Here are some ways to sterilize equipment: